In todays episode we have Stuart Jones. Stuart runs InSource Talent, one of the UK’s …

 However, there is a huge need for them to do just that.

-Marketers need HR to help them engage employees and reinforce the company mission, vision & values, to ensure that the brand (it’s people) are aligned, happy and healthy.
-HR need Marketers to help them communicate the brand and associated behaviours, market the employer brand internally to retain employees, and externally to attract talent.
+Marketers need HR and Comms to help them engage employees and reinforce the company mission, vision & values, to ensure that the brand (it’s people) are aligned, happy and healthy.

-Many organisations that I have met over the years have told me that internal communications is their weakest competency.
-It seems that historically far less importance has been placed on internal communications than external.
+Historically far less importance has been placed on internal than external communications.
 This is understandable when you consider that most Marketers are under huge pressure to deliver sales leads and grow brand awareness.

 The one common denominator driving all of these departments together is the employees themselves, and the need to engage knowledge workers for the good of the brand.
 Today’s knowledge workers require an environment where they are acknowledged, given feedback and praised regularly.
 They need to feel wanted, respected, valued and fully appraised.
 Companies who embrace a more open and trusting environment, where employees, and particularly knowledge workers can be part of the brand building process are prevailing.
 However these knowledge workers are hard to attract, and retain!